-- Signing should be designed to directly relate to the exterior design of the building.
-Signing should not cover important features or cross transitions between features.
-Signing should be at the first floor level, should not project above the cornice or facia line, and should be primarily oriented to the pedestrian.
-However, painted lettering on second story windows, to identify separate uses located there, is appropriate. - Signs should generally be flush with the facade and not protrude more than eight (8) inches from the wall.
-Projecting signs may be considered when the sign does not conflict with the building's exterior design. - Under canopy signs and signing painted on canvas awnings are permitted.
-Symbolic three-dimensional signs, such as barber poles, are encouraged.
+- Signs shall be designed to directly relate to the exterior design of the building.
+Signs shall not cover important features or cross transitions between features.
+Signs shall be at the first floor level, shall not project above the cornice or facia line, and shall be primarily oriented to the pedestrian.
+However, painted lettering on second story windows, to identify separate uses located there, is appropriate. - Signs shall be flush with the facade and not protrude more than eight (8) inches from the wall.
+Projecting signs may be considered when the sign does not conflict with the building's exterior design. - 3.
+Under canopy signs and signs painted on canvas awnings are permitted.
+Symbolic three-dimensional signs, such as barber poles, can be utilized.
 Moving and rotating signs are permitted. - 4.
 Freestanding signs are not allowed, except to identify a specific development, district, or multiple-business complex.
-One permanent directory or freestanding master identification sign, not to exceed twenty-five (25) square feet per sign face, is allowed at each main entrance to a public street. - A projecting sign or shingle sign may be permitted to be placed on a building frontage only if all of the following Standards are met: - a.
-The sign is historically accurate or appropriate for the building. - b.
-The sign does not impair the visibility of adjacent signs. - The size, location, and materials of the sign are compatible with the building and conform to the requirements of this section.
+One permanent directory or freestanding master identification sign, not to exceed twenty-five (25) square feet per sign face, is allowed at each main entrance to a public street. - A projecting sign or shingle sign may be permitted to be placed on a building frontage only if all of the following standards are met: - The sign is historically accurate or appropriate for the building. - b.
+The sign does not impair the visibility of adjacent signs. - c.
+The size, location, and materials of the sign are compatible with the building and conform to the requirements of this section. - 6.
+The height of the sign does not extend above the cornice line of a one story building or the sill of a second floor window. - 7.
+A permanent sign is limited to the name and graphic logo of the business, the type of service rendered, the principal brand

-- The height of the sign does not extend above the cornice line of a one story building or the sill of a second floor window. - 7.
-A permanent sign is limited to the name and graphic logo of the business, the type of service rendered, the principal brand names or classification of merchandise for sale, and street address.
-Brand names may occupy not more than twenty-five percent (25%) of the allowable sign area, except for storefront window signs. - 8.
-Neon signs are permitted only when all of the following Standards are met. - a.
+- names or classification of merchandise for sale, and street address.
+Brand names may occupy not more than twenty-five percent (25%) of the allowable sign area, except for storefront window signs. - Neon signs are permitted only when all of the following standards are met. - a.
 The sign does not impair the visibility of adjacent signs. - b.
 The sign, location, and materials of the sign are compatible with the building and conform to the other requirements of this Chapter. - c.
-The sign is more appropriate than an otherwise illuminated sign.
+Where an otherwise illuminated sign is not possible.